jero98772/airedellin/readme.md

 - **Bootstrap**: For a sleek and modern UI.
 - **InfluxDB**: For efficient data storage and querying.
 - **CanAirIO**: Real-time air quality data provider for Medellín.
+- **Polars**: For fast, efficient data manipulation.
+- **PyGeohash & H3**: For geospatial data processing.
+- **Concurrency**: For handling muliples user at same time in the backend.
+- **Chart.js**: For responsive and interactive charts on the frontend ploting pm2.5 and predictions.

 - **Other libraris**: like Tensorflow, Xgboost ,Scikit-learn, Statsmodels